knadh/listmonk/docs/docs/content/configuration.md

 ### Filesystem

 When configuring `docker` volume mounts for using filesystem media uploads, you can follow either of two approaches.
+[The second option may be necessary if](https://github.com/knadh/listmonk/issues/1169#issuecomment-1674475945) your setup requires you to use `sudo` for docker commands.

+After making any changes you will need to run `sudo docker-compose stop ; sudo docker-compose up`.

+And under `https://listmonk.mysite.com/admin/settings` you put `/listmonk/uploads`.

 #### Using volumes